metaneo1/Medicine-License/README.md

 - All the `code` required to get started
 - Images of what it should look like

-### Clone

-- Clone this repo to your local machine using `https://github.com/fvcproductions/SOMEREPO`

 ### Setup

 - If you want more syntax highlighting, format your code like this: